Partially Observable Szilard Engines: Erasure protocols for 's engine

 Let the memory be implemented by another one-particle gas in a container of unit length and unit transverse area.
-Let there be a parameter, $a$, controlling the relative volumes associated with the different memory states; in Fig. \ref{LSbox}, $a=1/2$, but in general, the memory need not be symmetric.
-Let $0 \leq x \leq 1$ represent the measured x-position of the particle, and $m \in \{0,1\}$ the two states of the memory.
-Note that the parametrization in this Appendix is different from the one we use in the main text in Sec. \ref{tiltedBox}, onwards.
-Here, the memory simply represents which side of the container is empty, i.e., all observations $0 \leq x < \lambda$ are mapped onto $m=0$, while observations $\lambda < x \leq 1$ are mapped onto $m=1$.
+Let there be a parameter, $a$, controlling the relative volumes associated with the different memory states; in figure \ref{LSbox}, $a=1/2$, but in general, the memory need not be symmetric.
+Let $0 \leqslant x \leqslant 1$ represent the measured $x$ position of the particle, and $m \in \{0,1\}$ the two states of the memory.
+Note that the parametrization in this appendix is different from the one we use in the main text in section \ref{tiltedBox}, onwards.
+Here, the memory simply represents which side of the container is empty, i.e., all observations $0 \leqslant x \leqslant \lambda$ are mapped onto $m=0$, while observations $\lambda < x \leqslant 1$ are mapped onto $m=1$.

-First, we calculate the costs for the simple set-and-release protocol, as sketched in Fig. \ref{LSbox}.
+First, we calculate the costs for the simple set-and-release protocol, as sketched in figure \ref{LSbox}.
 The ``measure and remember" step corresponds to an isothermal compression, which costs, on average, at least:

 This minimum can be achieved in the quasi-static limit.
-It depends on the choice of $a$, which should be chosen as a function of $\lambda$, in such a way that Eq. (\ref{cost-meas-a}) is minimized.
-The minimum is achieved at $a = \lambda$ (the straightforward calculation is analogous to the optimization performed in \cite{sagawa2012thermodynamics}, which was discussed after Eq. (\ref{w-lambda}) in the main text: the first derivative w.r.t. $a$ is set to zero, $-kT \lambda/a + kT (1-\lambda)/(1-a) \overset{!}{=} 0$, leading to $a=\lambda$; the second derivative is positive: $kT \left(\lambda/a^2 + (1-\lambda)/(1-a)^2\right) > 0$).
+It depends on the choice of $a$, which should be chosen as a function of $\lambda$, in such a way that equation (\ref{cost-meas-a}) is minimized.
+The minimum is achieved at $a = \lambda$ (the straightforward calculation is analogous to the optimization performed in \cite{sagawa2012thermodynamics}, which was discussed after equation (\ref{w-lambda}) in the main text: the first derivative w.r.t. $a$ is set to zero, $-kT \lambda/a + kT (1-\lambda)/(1-a) \overset{!}{=} 0$, leading to $a=\lambda$; the second derivative is positive: $kT \left[\lambda/a^2 + (1-\lambda)/(1-a)^2\right] > 0$).
 The resulting minimal cost for this protocol is exactly equal to the maximally extractable work:

 The memory is reset by simply pulling out the divider, which does not cost work, but allows for free expansion, whereby energy is dissipated.